Search J

 On a Tuesday, the Worship is always whole school and led by the Head Teacher.
 The focus is on ‘Worship through Song’ and provides the children with an opportunity to sing a range of different traditional and contemporary worship songs.

-On a Thursday, the Deputy Head Teacher reinforces our key values of Kindness, Courage, Respect and Hope when talking about ‘Opal play’.
+On a Wednesday, the Deputy Head Teacher reinforces our key values of Kindness, Courage, Respect and Hope when talking about ‘Opal play’.
 The whole school collective worship on Opal play reinforces our Christian values by promoting kindness through cooperative play, fostering hope by encouraging creativity and exploration, demonstrating courage in trying new activities, and cultivating respect for others' ideas and feelings.
 This aligns with the school's vision of love and kindness in action.

 On a Friday, we celebrate the children’s successes in our ‘Celebration Assembly’.
 We celebrate those children who have been showing our Christian values (hope, kindness, respect and courage) in school and at home and any achievements they have had outside of school.

-In addition to our daily Collective Worships, each year group will experience a 'Worship in the woods’ session once a term (therefore 3 times a year).
+In addition to our daily Collective Worships, each class will experience a 'Worship in the woods’ session once a term (therefore 3 times a year).
 ‘Worship in the Woods’ is a time for spending intentional time and space with God and each other outside the confines of a building.
 It provides children and adults with a time to enjoy creation, nature and be together.
 It allows us time to deepen our relationships with God and each other through connection and a greater understanding of the natural world.

 The Foundation unit conduct their own assemblies throughout the week, using stories, poems and songs to reinforce the week’s theme in an age-related format.